 - Ubuntu 17.10 final release — October 19th

-Ubuntu 17.10 is a short term release and will be supported for nine months.
-Which means that n July 2018, you must upgrade to a newer version or else you won’t get system updates.
+Ubuntu 17.10 is a short-term release and will be supported for nine months.
+Which means in July 2018, you must upgrade to a newer version or else you won’t get system and security updates.

 New features in Ubuntu 17.10

-Ubuntu 17.10 will be using GNOME as the default desktop environment.
+Ubuntu 17.10 will be using GNOME as the default desktop environment halting its work on Unity 8.
 Which makes sense if you ask me.
-Ubuntu 18.04 is a long term support (LTS) release and trying something new on LTS is best avoided.
+Ubuntu 18.04 is along-term support (LTS) release and trying something new on LTS is best avoided.

 3. GDM as the default Display Manager

 Since GNOME will be the default desktop manager, it should not be surprising if more GNOME stuff makes their way to the default Ubuntu installation.
 GNOME is an ecosystem in its own and it is really difficult to mix things with it.
 And that’s the reason why LightDM is being replaced by GDM (GNOME Display Manager):